Medicare Assistance Programs: Explaining the Basics

 Medicaid is a federal and state program that helps individuals with medical costs.
 The assistance program is intended for people with limited income and resources.
 Medicaid is separate from Medicare, but the two programs can work alongside one another.

-Yes.
-Beneficiaries that qualify for both Medicare and Medicaid are called dual eligible.
+Beneficiaries who qualify for both Medicare and Medicaid are called dual eligible.
 Medicare is the primary payer for most services, but Medicaid covers benefits not offered by Medicare.
 Medicare coverage for dual-eligibles includes:

 - Hospitalizations